 - To learn more about rotation sites: https://www.brown.edu/academics/medical/about/hospitals

 2. RESEARCH EXPERIENCE – The fellow will be responsible for completing a research or quality improvement project.
-Fellows meet with a research mentor quarterly to develop a plan for the project.
+Fellows meet with a research mentor regularly.
+There are opportunities to join existing research projects.

 3. CONFERENCE/SEMINAR DESCRIPTIONS